Becoming an Equity-Minded Instructor

 - Distinctions between multicultural, culturally responsive, and culturally sustaining pedagogies

 - Applying equitable assessment strategies

-This six-week course is offered in a hybrid online format, with 5 asynchronous learning modules and 2-hour synchronous meetings once per week.
-The synchronous meetings are dedicated to faculty sharing, learning, reflecting, and collaborating with each other about course material and the collective application of equity-minded teaching principles.
+This six-week course is offered in a hybrid online format, with 5 asynchronous learning modules and 2-hour synchronous meetings on Fridays.
+The meetings are dedicated to faculty sharing, learning, reflecting, and collaborating with each other about course material and the collective application of equity-minded teaching principles.
 The final synchronous meeting will consist of a digital story showcase in which participants will present narratives of their journey toward equity-mindedness.